jordanjoelson/HackUTD-proj/README.md

 # HackUTD-Proj-SmartCheck

 ## Description:
-### SmartCheck is a platform that provides Frontier users a hub for their current plans.
+SmartCheck is a platform that provides Frontier users with a centralized hub to manage and review their current plans.
-The platform provides AI-generated recommendations and even gives user data that can be referenced at all times.
+The platform goes beyond simple data display by offering AI-generated recommendations tailored to user needs.
+It also allows users to access and reference their data anytime, ensuring convenience and informed decision-making.

 ## Full Stack:
 ### - React (frontend)